HARLINGEN — Fast-food restaurants are joining the community’s drive to help find homes for stray dogs and cats.

 In June, Norma Colwell helped launch Wine & Whiskers, a community-wide event that raised $17,000.

 From May through July, the society has raised $49,631 in donations and $23,766 through fundraisers.

 But she said the organization continues to struggle.

-To run its animal shelter, the humane society operates on a $475,000 budget, while counting on the city’s annual $131,000 contribution as it only secured source of revenue.
+To run its animal shelter, the Humane Society operates on a $475,000 budget, while counting on the city’s annual $131,000 contribution as its only secured source of revenue.

 Its monthly expenses are high, ranging from about $30,000 to $40,000.